SESYNC-ci/sesync-ci.github.io/faq/_posts/2019-01-17-how-to-create-a-symlink-to-research-directory-in-Jupyter-lab.md

 ---
-title: How to create a symlink to a research directory in Jupyter lab?
+title: How to create a symlink to a research directory in Jupyter lab or RStudio server?
 tags:
   - Python
   - Jupyter
+  - R
+  - RStudio
   - NFS
   - Data
 ---